-National Residential Safe House & Rehabilitative Programs
+National Live In Safe House & Rehabilitative Programs

 *sexually exploited children and youth may be considered in consultation with the BC Ministry of Children and Families

-Trauma Informed Rehabilitation
+Trauma Sensitive Rehabilitation

 Healing From The Inside Out

-The BC Salvation Army Anti-Human Trafficking Programs has pioneered the “Freedom Model”, a one of a kind, trauma informed case management model designed to be inclusive of survivor voice while working towards goals that are personalized and oriented towards healing from the inside out.
-This model utilizes modalities from Maslow’s Hierarchy of Needs, Trauma Informed Practice, The Stages of Change, and The Principles of Psychosocial Rehabilitation.
+The BC Salvation Army Anti-Human Trafficking Programs has pioneered the “Freedom Model”, a one of a kind, trauma sensitive case management model designed to be inclusive of survivor voice while working towards goals that are personalized and oriented towards healing from the inside out.
+This model utilizes modalities from Maslow’s Hierarchy of Needs, Trauma Sensitive Practice, The Stages of Change, and The Principles of Psychosocial Rehabilitation.
 Recognizing that the needs of labour and sex trafficked individuals both from Canada and internationally are unique, survivors are given back freedom to begin the road of recovery through individualized care plans, services, and support both within our programs and in and the greater community.
 We offers services and supports including but not limited to personal goal development & 24 hour staff support, counselling, cooking classes, nutritious meals, art therapy, gardening, yoga, ESL tutoring, tattoo branding removal, transportation, court support and accompaniment, life skills development, monthly group activities, and multi-faith chaplaincy, along with established partnerships in the community for survivors to access medical, mental, optical, and dental health care, pro-bono legal services, school and educational upgrading, culinary programming, and employment opportunities.

 The BC Salvation Army Anti-Human Trafficking Programs are first responders in partnership with government, law enforcement, and non-profit organizations across Canada when a trafficked person is identified.
 Referrals and intakes are processed 24 hours a day, 7 days a week.